 COVID-19 and Dentistry: Challenges and Opportunities for Providing Safe Care

-The outbreak of coronavirus disease 2019 (COVID-19) effectively shut down approximately 198,000 active dentists and dental specialists in the USA.1-3 As individual states authorize the resumption of routine dental care,4 discussion has centered on how to provide safe oral healthcare,5-7 care that has been defined in a previous primer,8 given the nature of the virus and how easily it may be dispersed during common dental procedures.
-However, the time has come to look beyond treating urgent dental care needs and start planning for resumption of routine dental care and finding creative ways to care for dental patients who are reluctant to come to the dental office for the foreseeable future.
-This will be a challenging task given the uncertainty surrounding the timeline for resolution of this pandemic.
+The outbreak of coronavirus disease 2019 (COVID-19) effectively shut down approximately 198,000 active dentists and dental specialists in the USA.1-3 As states authorized the resumption of routine dental care,4 discussion centered on how to provide safe oral healthcare,5-7 care that has been defined in a previous PSNet perspective, given the nature of the virus and how easily it may be dispersed during common dental procedures.
+As the pandemic is not yet fully in the rearview mirror, it is also important that we look beyond treating urgent dental care needs and understand how to safely and effectively resume routine dental care for our patients and find creative ways to care for dental patients who are reluctant to come to the dental office for the foreseeable future.
+This will be a challenging task given the uncertainty surrounding the timeline for complete resolution of this pandemic.

 The Patient Safety Challenges